YumingChennn/robot-arm-using-LLM/README.md

 ## RoboticArm.py

 - catch
-    - 限制條件
+    - Constraints
-        - 只能抓取相機所拍攝到的範圍
+        - Can only capture the area captured by the camera.
-        - 若相機有移動，會需要調整Offset
+        - If the camera moves, Offset needs to be adjusted.
-        - 0號Apriltag不會抓取
+        - AprilTag with ID 0 will not be captured.
-        - 目前只能做到roll的旋轉
+        - Currently, only rotation along the roll axis is possible.
-    - 流程圖
+    - Flowchart

         ![Untitled (1)](https://github.com/YumingChennn/robot-arm-using-LLM/assets/126893165/6f019208-d910-4d3b-ad11-1ef0c7b78d9a)

 - lookfor
-    - 限制條件
+    - Constraints
-        - 只能偵測到相機所拍攝到的範圍
+        - Can only detect the area captured by the camera
-    - 流程圖
+    - Flowchart

         ![Untitled (2)](https://github.com/YumingChennn/robot-arm-using-LLM/assets/126893165/d5f62ecc-bf1d-46e7-81e0-e4520d8f832c)

 - give
-    - 限制條件
+    - Constraints
-        - 只會在限制區域進行給予
+        - Will only give in restricted zones
-    - 流程圖
+    - Flowchart

         ![Untitled (3)](https://github.com/YumingChennn/robot-arm-using-LLM/assets/126893165/0516470b-26b1-4855-9716-9532d3d3adfb)

 - putback
-    - 限制條件
+    - Constraints
-        - 只會放置在指定區域
+        - Will only place in designated areas.
-    - 流程圖
+    - Flowchart

         ![Untitled (4)](https://github.com/YumingChennn/robot-arm-using-LLM/assets/126893165/58c4638e-3bc0-45bc-8d71-dab4d320aa96)

 - stack
-    - 限制條件
+    - Constraints
-        - 只規劃在限制區域做堆疊
+        - Stacking is only planned within the restricted area.
-        - 若相機有移動，會需要調整Offset, letMesee
+        - If the camera moves, Offset and letMesee need to be adjusted.
-        - 只會堆疊在0號Apriltag上面
+        - Stacking will only occur on AprilTag 0.
-    - 流程圖
+    - Flowchart

         ![Untitled (5)](https://github.com/YumingChennn/robot-arm-using-LLM/assets/126893165/e6436f51-d5a4-46ef-b0c8-ca4118d2afe4)